Generic selectors

 How to get to the Amex Stadium at Brighton

 The best way to get to the Amex Stadium is by using public transport.
 The stadium is conveniently located just a short walk from Falmer station, which is served by Southern Rail.
 The journey to Falmer takes approximately nine minutes from Brighton mainline station, with a regular service operating every 10 minutes on match days.
+However, make sure to get to Brighton station early, as queues to get on the trains to Falmer can become rather long on matchdays.

 Additionally, there is a subsidised travel zone in the Brighton area on match days, stretching from Worthing in the west to Hampden Park and Eastbourne in the east.
 You can park at many of the stations within this zone and take a train to the stadium.
 Your travel is free, as the cost is covered by the subsidised amount included in your match ticket.